codebynumbers/ftpretty/README.rst

     or

-    # Put using string data
+    # Put using string data (in python 3 contents should be bytes)
     f.put(None,  'someremote/file/greeting.txt', contents='blah blah blah')

     # Return a list the files in a directory